Whiten Your Teeth In Singapore: Your Guide To A Sparkly Smile

 - Is teeth whitening permanent? – No, the results may last from several months up to three years, depending on the quality of your teeth as well as your habits.

-- Will teeth whitening work on false teeth? – No, the procedure does not work on dentures, fillings, crowns, and veneers for teeth.
+- Will this work on false teeth? – No, the procedure does not work on dentures, fillings, crowns, and veneers for teeth.
 It works best on natural a natural set of teeth.